thikamphon/qr-code-component/README.md

 # Frontend Mentor - QR code component solution

-The technical I use in this project is very basic just HTML CSS and JS only.
+The technical I use in this project is basic just HTML CSS and JS only.

 # Overview